 The strong contribution from Joulz and Attero offset the loss of income contribution from the sale of XLT in the prior year and the reduction in income from Oystercatcher.
-A breakdown of portfolio income is provided in Chart 9 on page 55.
+A breakdown of portfolio income is provided in Table 12 below.